finos/common-cloud-controls/docs/governance/working-groups/security/charter.md

 # Security Working Group

-This [WG] defines and maintains the delivery process for the Common Cloud Controls project deliverables.
+This [WG] defines how new and existing security controls catalogs can be used to assess the security of the common cloud services defined by the CCC services taxonomy working group.

 ## Mission